astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/mindsetattitude/feedback.md

 one academic team, there was a falling out between two members [^ref3].
 My boss had handled it fairly well, but I thought I could do even better and try to create a more friendly environment for them to work in.
-I invited them both to sit down with me in an empty classroom, and I acted as a moderator upholding the rules above; I quite literally opened up the slide deck and gave them an abridged version of the lecture beforehand.
+I invited them both to sit down with me in an empty classroom, and I acted as a moderator upholding the rules above.
+I quite literally opened up the slide deck on feedback and gave them an abridged version of the lecture beforehand.
 I'm not  sure how much they both truly listened to each other, but I know they at least listened more than they would have, had they done it over text or even in-person one on one.
 They went on to work more respectfully with each other and accept their differences.

 Another time in my side projects, I was working with someone I found quite difficult [^ref4].
 We would get so riled up and angry at each other; there was no hope of ever resolving things.
 We couldn't really even keep it to a respectful discussion about work - personality and other nasty claims got involved (not saying I am free of guilt, I contributed greatly to the problem).
 What I realized was that I wasn't actually **listening**.
 I was just trying to give feedback to someone who wasn't open to it.
 I didn't understand their needs and spaces in which they would be comfortable to discuss.
-It hurt, and it hurt both of us for a prolonged period of time, but after opening up some of those wounds and being curious about each other's intentions and true feelings, we were able to heal and work together in a much more efficient and friendly way.
+It hurt, and it hurt both of us for a prolonged period of time.
+But after opening up some of those wounds and being curious about each other's intentions and true feelings, we were able to heal and work together in a much more efficient and friendly way.